 To find other users of I2P, you can consult the fully-distributed I2P network database.
 This lets you find the Inbound Tunnels of others using I2P.
 I2P supports both UDP and TCP messaging.

-Among other things, this means that once you connect to I2P, you can use a normal web browser to view eepsites and other resources.
+Among other things, this means that once you connect to I2P, you can use a standard web browser to view eepsites and other resources.
 The I2PTunnel service allows users to create and host an anonymous eepsite using a standard web server.
 I2PTunnel also makes it possible to create an anonymous IRC network.

-Now that you’ve got a good sense of what I2P is all about, let’s take a look at how I2P compares with two other privacy-oriented technologies: Tor and VPNs.
+Now that you’ve got a good sense of what I2P is all about let’s take a look at how I2P compares with two other privacy-oriented technologies: Tor and VPNs.

 I2P vs Tor

 I2P and Tor have many similarities.
 They’re both anonymity services that rely on volunteer-run servers.
 But they have several key differences that make them suitable for different uses.
 The following quick summary of Tor will make discussing the differences easier.